 I was invited earlier this month to join Chicks On Waves and write a review here for their yoga and surfing retreat in Algarve, South of Portugal.
 The fact that it’s run by women for women was all the confirmation I needed.
-The founder, Katrien and all the ladies who work with her have a huge love for surfing and they all surf as well.
+The founder, Katrien, and all the ladies who work with her have a huge love for surfing, and they all surf as well.
 It is a team of independent international women.

-My experience in surfing was limited to the one surfing lesson I tried in North Portugal last summer, which I really loved.
-Going to a dedicated surf camp to immerse myself in the experience for a couple days sounded like what I needed to fully appreciate this sport.
-Yoga is my first love and always a positive added bonus.
+My experience in surfing was limited to the one surfing lesson I tried in North Portugal last summer, which I loved.
+Going to a dedicated surf camp to immerse myself in the experience for a couple of days sounded like what I needed to fully appreciate this sport.
+Yoga is my first love and always a positive bonus.
 Both sounded like the perfect combination I needed to warm my soul after the long winter in London.

 Active retreats are more than just having a holiday.
 It’s having time to work on the self and learn something new.
 These experiences are to remember for life.
 In this post, I will share my retreat experience and how I found the general feel to help you decide if you want to go on a similar experience.

 - What is it like being on a surf and yoga retreat in Portugal?

 - What is it like to surf for the first time?